talosgl/jojos-tech-guides/docs/python-script-setup.md

 ```
 Notice how the new-line has (.venv) in front.
 This means it's using the right environment, our newly made venv.
 If that didn't work right, you can try re-launching VS Code in this folder.
 Otherwise, stay in the venv-activated terminal and move on to the next section!

 #### (TODO) Verify venv's ready on Mac/Linux
 {ADD}

+---

-### Download / "install" the Python Script into the venv
+### 6. Download / "install" the Python Script into the venv using pip
 It's time to install our example script, `yt-dlp`!

+We're going to use the official Python Package installer, which is called `pip` for some unholy reason.
+Installable packages can be found on the official site at https://pypi.org/.

+You can read about yt-dlp on the pip site at https://pypi.org/project/yt-dlp/ or you can check out its open source repository at https://github.com/yt-dlp/yt-dlp.

+Steps:
-Type the following into the terminal on a new line:
-`pip install yt-dlp`
+1. Type the following into the terminal on a new line: `pip install yt-dlp`

-You should see something like...
+2. You should see something like...
 ```
 (.venv) C:\py-scripts\yt-dlp>pip install yt-dlp Collecting yt-dlp